Atrial fibrillation

 Afib may be caused by one or more of the following:

-- A problem with how the heart developed
+- Problem with how the heart developed or damage to the heart

-- Endocrine disorders—abnormal amounts of hormone in the body
+- Endocrine disorders—abnormal amounts of hormone in your body

 - Certain medicine or other medical treatment